timfulker/musobuddy/replit.md

 Lead email format: User prefers clean email format without "leads" prefix - uses `prefix@enquiries.musobuddy.com` instead of `prefix-leads@mg.musobuddy.com`.
 Email webhook: Mailgun webhook for email routing hardcoded to `https://www.musobuddy.com/api/webhook/mailgun` for production reliability.
 Theme auto-save: User expects theme changes to automatically save to database when selected in UI, not require manual "Save" button click.
 Frontend theme updates immediately but database sync needs to happen automatically for PDF generation consistency.
+Onboarding wizard: Should be a helpful optional tool rather than mandatory, only appearing after Stripe verification, and always allow users to dismiss/abort the wizard.
+It's designed to be helpful rather than something users must complete.
 Invoice data integrity: When invoices are edited, the PDF automatically regenerates with updated data and uploads to replace the old version, ensuring clients always see accurate information.
 External integration deployment requirement: All external integrations (Stripe payments, Mailgun webhooks, OAuth callbacks, third-party APIs) are configured to communicate with the deployed version of the application, not the development environment.
 Changes to external integration handling require deployment to take effect because external services cannot reach local development servers and webhook URLs point to production domains.